oneapi-src/level-zero-spec/tests/black_box_tests/README.md

 Black box tests are stored in this folder.
 They are meant to demonstrate usage in a basic way.
 These samples exist as a proof point of integration and more realistic workloads.
 Changing configuration settings as demonstrated below allows the application to drive a live simulator via TBX or generate an AUB file for offline analysis and testing.

 # xello_world
+This example demonstrates loading the runtime directly.
+It invokes a simple function to copy memory from one buffer to another.

+# xello_world_icd
 This example leverages the ICD loader to load the runtime dynamically.
 It invokes a simple function to copy memory from one buffer to another.

-# xello_world_static
+# xello_world_icd_clang
-This example demonstrates loading the runtime directly.
+This example leverages the ICD loader to load the runtime dynamically.
 It invokes a simple function to copy memory from one buffer to another.
+It uses ocloc_shared library to compile OCL C to spirV at runtime.

 # Generating ATS AUB files
 **AUB file generation during execution is currently the only supported path of driver execution**.
 Setting the following compute runtime configuration prior to running the applications will generate an ATS AUB file.
 Currently only ATS is confirmed as executing on the Fulsim simulator.